rust-lang/rust/text/0000-global-allocators.md

 The `alloc::heap` module will be reexported in `std` and stabilized.
 It will simply contain functions matching directly to those defined by the allocator API.
-The `alloc` crate itself may also be stabilized at a later date, but this RFC does not propose that.
+The `alloc` crate itself may also be stabilized at a later date, but this RFC does not propose that. `Layout` will be reexported in the `heap` module.

 The existing `alloc_jemalloc` may continue to exist as an implementation detail of the Rust compiler, but it will never be stabilized.
 Applications wishing to